• Home |

 Why We Chose It

-Because the bullet is heavier, you'll see the velocity is slightly slower, but these rounds are still very fast, which helps maintain the flat trajectory out to 200yds; the 17HMR is known for in most instances.
+Because the bullet is heavier, you'll see the velocity is slightly slower.
+But these rounds are still very fast, which helps maintain flat trajectory out to 200 yards (the 17 HMR's conventionally recognized effective range).

 Honorable Mention

-Which is the Best 17 HMR Ammo for You?
+Which Is the Best 17 HMR Ammo for You?

 Budget

-I know this is obvious, but you should always stay within your budget.
+I know this is obvious, but you should stay within your budget.
 This is less of a factor for rimfire ammo because, compared to centerfire rounds, it's very inexpensive.

 Gun